 - Tape Measure

-How to Make a Sewing Machine Cover:
+How to Make a Fabric Sewing Machine Cover:

 Then measure the same way front to back.
 This does not need to be very accurate as you can adjust the size later, but remember, it's better to have too much than not enough.
 Also, be sure you allow additional room (at least 1 inch) for hemming.

-Lay out fabric and cut to the measurements you took.
+- Lay out fabric and cut to the measurements you took.

-Turn raw edge of fabric under about 1/4" and then turn under again, 1/2" more or less, and stitch all the way around.
+- Turn raw edge of fabric under about 1/4" and then turn under again, 1/2" more or less, and stitch all the way around.

 This example is made to hang to the tabletop from front to back and to drape a little onto the tabletop from side to side.
 To adjust to the size you want, you can either take up a wider hem or if it is quite a bit too large, cut down the fabric and re-stitch the hem.

 Do the same on the other side of the machine.
 Make sure you place your ties so that they will be about the same height on both sides of your machine.
 (You don’t want the ties on one side noticeably higher than those on the other side.)
-Check again to be sure cover will hang evenly all the way around the machine.
+Check again to be sure the cover will hang evenly all the way around the machine.

-Take coordinating color bias tape or ribbon and cut four pieces 6"-8" long.
+- Take coordinating color bias tape or ribbon and cut four pieces 6"-8" long.
 You decide how long you want your ties to be.

-Sew ties to outside of each pleat where you had them pinned.
+- Sew ties to outside of each pleat where you had them pinned.

-Place cover over your machine and make a bow with the ties on each side.
+- Place cover over your machine and make a bow with the ties on each side.
 This will fit the cover to your machine.
 Don't pull it too tight, a looser, draped look is what is intended.

 What steps do you take to keep your sewing machine working well?